It may seem like a nice treat to let your dog gnaw on a corn cob but … it’s not something you should do.

 Bowel Obstructions In Dogs

-What To Do If Your Dog Eats A Corn Cob
+What To Do If Your Dog Ate Corn On The Cob

 Symptoms will vary depending on whether it’s a partial or complete blockage.
 Your dog will show more obvious and severe symptoms with a complete blockage.